Ph.D. in Metropolitan Planning, Policy, and Design

 CMP 7970 Dissertation (1 – 18)

-Year 2 – Finish Coursework, Form Supervisory Committee
+Year 2 – Finish most of the coursework, Form Supervisory Committee

 Year 3 – Pass Qualifying Exam and Defend Dissertation Proposal